DETAILED ACTION

 Regarding claim 39, Steffen discloses a tooth cap assembly comprising the tooth formation of claim 23, wherein the support formation comprises at least a part of a tooth cap (13), and wherein the tooth cap is detachably or fixedly mounted on a radially projecting mounting boss or horn (12) of a mineral sizer or breaker drum.

-Regarding claim 40, Steffen discloses a mineral processing machine (Fig. 1-9) including at least one tooth formation, wherein the tooth formation comprises: a pick formation comprising an elongate body comprising a shaft having first and second axial ends, wherein one of the first and second axial ends comprises a mineral breaking pick head extending radially beyond the elongate body to define a rearwardly facing first seating surface; and a support formation defining a receiving aperture having a shape and size complementary to the shaft and capable of receiving the shaft, and a forwardly facing second seating surface configured to abut the first seating surface of the pick formation in an assembled state, wherein the first and second seating surfaces comprise arrangements of one or more complementary projections and recesses radially symmetrically disposed about an axial direction of the elongate body. (see claim 23 rejection)
+Regarding claim 40, Steffen discloses a mineral processing machine (Fig. 1-9) including at least one tooth formation, wherein the tooth formation comprises: a pick formation comprising an elongate body comprising a shaft having first and second axial ends, wherein one of the first and second axial ends comprises a mineral breaking pick head extending radially beyond the elongate body to define a rearwardly facing first seating surface; and a support formation defining a receiving aperture having a shape and size complementary to the shaft and capable of receiving the shaft, and a forwardly facing second seating surface configured to abut the first seating surface of the pick formation in an assembled state, wherein the first and second seating surfaces comprise arrangements of one or more complementary projections and recesses radially symmetrically disposed about an axial direction of the elongate body, and wherein the one or more complementary projections and recesses each comprise a complete annular projection on one of the first and second seating surfaces and a complementary annular recess on the other of the seating surfaces. (see claim 23 rejection)

-Regarding claim 41, Steffen discloses a drum assembly (“milling drum” - drum 9) for a mineral sizer or breaker, wherein the drum assembly comprises a plurality of toothed annuli (“a plurality of the above-described tool devices mounted on its milling drum.”) mounted on a drive shaft (rotational axis 10 – inherently has a shaft), and wherein each annulus comprises a plurality of tooth formations (multiple of 11 on the drum 9), where each tooth formation comprises: a pick formation comprising an elongate body comprising a shaft having first and second axial ends, wherein one of the first and second axial ends comprises a mineral breaking pick head extending radially beyond the elongate body to define a rearwardly facing first seating surface; and a support formation defining a receiving aperture having a shape and size complementary to the shaft and capable of receiving the shaft, and a forwardly facing second seating surface configured to abut the first seating surface of the pick formation in an assembled state, wherein the first and second seating surfaces comprise arrangements of one or more complementary projections and recesses radially symmetrically disposed about an axial direction of the elongate body. (see claim 23 rejection)
+Regarding claim 41, Steffen discloses a drum assembly (“milling drum” - drum 9) for a mineral sizer or breaker, wherein the drum assembly comprises a plurality of toothed annuli (“a plurality of the above-described tool devices mounted on its milling drum.”) mounted on a drive shaft (rotational axis 10 – inherently has a shaft), and wherein each annulus comprises a plurality of tooth formations (multiple of 11 on the drum 9), where each tooth formation comprises: a pick formation comprising an elongate body comprising a shaft having first and second axial ends, wherein one of the first and second axial ends comprises a mineral breaking pick head extending radially beyond the elongate body to define a rearwardly facing first seating surface; and a support formation defining a receiving aperture having a shape and size complementary to the shaft and capable of receiving the shaft, and a forwardly facing second seating surface configured to abut the first seating surface of the pick formation in an assembled state, wherein the first and second seating surfaces comprise arrangements of one or more complementary projections and recesses radially symmetrically disposed about an axial direction of the elongate body, and wherein the one or more complementary projections and recesses each comprise a complete annular projection on one of the first and second seating surfaces and a complementary annular recess on the other of the seating surfaces. (see claim 23 rejection)

 Regarding claim 42, Steffen discloses a mineral sizer or breaker including the drum assembly of claim 41. (see Fig. 1)